Skip to main content

 About Lead Advisors

+Each campus has lead advisors who are assigned to MD students upon entry into the school.
 Lead advisors assist students in navigating the medical school experience.
 They talk with students about academic progress and milestones for graduation, career exploration, personal health and wellness, and connection to the school.
-The LA is the student’s go-to resource, biggest fan, and support for all (s)he experiences in med school.
+The lead advisor is the student’s go-to resource, biggest fan and support for all they experience in med school.

-Most of the Lead Advisors at IU School of Medicine have a background in Student Affairs.
+Most of the lead advisors at IU School of Medicine have a background in student affairs.
 They have worked in various positions within colleges and universities.
-Explore Lead Advisor bios to learn more about specific individuals.
+Explore lead advisor bios to learn more about specific individuals.

-Lead Advisors at IU School of Medicine are trained regularly on the medical school experience with an official training site, yearly advisor training sessions, and monthly statewide meetings and trainings, and through other professional development opportunities.
+Lead advisors at IU School of Medicine are trained regularly on the medical school experience with an official training site, yearly advisor training sessions, and monthly statewide meetings and trainings, and through other professional development opportunities.

-On the Mentoring and Advising Program Canvas course site, students can work on their personal RoadMAP, an e-portfolio to document individual experiences and successes on the road to residency.
 The site contains information about the four pillars of MAP: Academic Advising, Career Mentoring, Connection and Wellness.

 About Career Mentors